restatedev/examples/go/patterns-use-cases/README.md

     </details>

-## Event Processing: Event Enrichment
+## Event Processing: Event Enrichment / Joins

 This example shows an example of:
 - **Event enrichment** over different sources: RPC and Kafka